 Some people with Alzheimer’s disease want to eat all the time, while others have to be encouraged.
-Eating and drinking involve the senses as well as coordinated fine motor functions, all of which can diminish due to the disease.
+Eating and drinking involve the senses as well as coordinated fine motor functions, all of which can diminish due Alzheimer's disease.
 Making some mealtime adjustments can help your loved one get the nutrition they need.

 - View mealtimes as opportunities for social interaction.
 Try to be patient and avoid rushing.

 - Aim for a quiet, calm atmosphere by limiting background noise and other distractions.

 - Maintain consistent mealtime routines, but adapt to the person’s changing needs.

 - Allow the person to choose what they would like to eat, but limit the number of options to choose from.
 Try to offer appealing foods that vary in taste, texture and color.